efJerryYang/xv6-labs-2021/cow/README.md

 ## Implement copy-on write (hard)

 The general idea is to mark all pagetables as not writable and with bits for recognizing copy-on-write (COW) set to 1.
-Whenever a page fault occurs, the trap handling function should be able to identify this cause and update the pagetable.
+Whenever a page fault occurs, the trap handling function should be able to identify the cause and update the pagetable.

 This allows the copy process of fork to happen only when the process needs to write corresponding memory, which would save a lot of time when forking a very large process.